Quansight/Quansight-website/apps/consulting/posts/evolving-qhub-to-nebari.md

 primarily developed by Quansight.
 We believe it has reached a maturity level where a community-first approach to Nebari’s development and governance is essential for its long-term sustainability.
-This is a core part of [Quansight’s mission of “Building a Sustainable Open Source Ecosystem”][quansight about us].
+This is a core part of [Quansight’s mission of “Building a Sustainable Open Source Ecosystem][quansight about us].”

 ## Governance That Supports Our Community